candy-kingdom/mints/README.md

 #### Default types

-Currently, you parse any type that is supported by [`argparse`](https://docs.python.org/3/library/argparse.html#type) with the following syntax:
+You could parse any type that is supported by [`argparse`](https://docs.python.org/3/library/argparse.html#type) with the following syntax:
 ```py
 # test.py